philzook58/philzook58.github.io/_posts/2018-07-30-variational-method-quantum-simple-harmonic-oscillator-using-pytorch.markdown

 - quantum
 ---

-A fun method (and useful!) for solving the ground state of the Schrodinger equation is to minimize the energy integral $latex dx \psi^\dagger H \psi $ while keeping the total probability 1.
+A fun method (and useful!) for solving the ground state of the Schrodinger equation is to minimize the energy integral $ dx \psi^\dagger H \psi $ while keeping the total probability 1.
 Pytorch is a big ole optimization library, so let's give it a go.

 I've tried two versions, using a stock neural network with relus and making it a bit easier by giving a gaussian with variable width and shift.

-We can mimic the probability constraint by dividing by to total normalization $latex \int dx \psi^\dagger \psi$.
+We can mimic the probability constraint by dividing by to total normalization $ \int dx \psi^\dagger \psi$.
 A Lagrange multiplier or penalty method may allows us to access higher wavefunctions.

 SGD seems to do a better job getting a rounder gaussian, while Adam is less finicky but makes a harsh triangular wavefunction.

-The ground state solution of $latex -\frac{d^2\psi}{dx^2} + x^2\psi=E\psi$ is $latex e^{-x^2/2}$, with an energy of 1/2 (unless I botched up my head math).
+The ground state solution of $ -\frac{d^2\psi}{dx^2} + x^2\psi=E\psi$ is $ e^{-x^2/2}$, with an energy of 1/2 (unless I botched up my head math).
 We may not get it, because we're not sampling a very good total domain.
 Whatever, for further investigation.

 Very intriguing is that pytorch has a determinant in it, I believe.
 That opens up the possibility of doing a Hartree-Fock style variational solution.